Families First Coronavirus Response Act: Employee Paid Leave Rights

 I truly enjoy the art of teaching and assisting the youth in their development and maturation.

 I believe education is a Civil Rights issue and must be adequately served and equated to all young adults.

 I maintain a strong ambition to enter government and politics in the future in order to further my contribution to my community.

 Demone Curry, PE / Health Teacher

 Kacie DeSomer teaches chemistry and astronomy at Mark Armijo Academy.
 Originally from Edgewood, New Mexico, Ms. DeSomer attended New Mexico State University and received a B.S. in environmental science.
 She enjoys working at MAA because she feels that it feels like a family and was initially drawn to the school because she felt connected to the community.
 She ultimately hopes to obtain her Master’s Degree in education and dreams of traveling the world, playing golf and reading plenty of good books.

-Sharon Ostrom, Special Education Teacher
+Juliana Flores, Special Education Teacher

 Patrick Baca, History Teacher

 Pat Baca was born in Albuquerque and moved to Washington DC when he was 7.
 Moving back when he was 14 and attending Hope Christian School.
 He is a married with a newborn baby, Xane.
 He graduated from UNM in 2012 where he worked for the men’s basketball team as a student manager.
 Since graduating Mr. Baca has coached high school basketball and worked as a Marketing Director for Better Business Bureau.
 Mr. Baca enjoys traveling with his wife Sydnie, and is very passionate for the Dallas Cowboys!
 This is his first year at Mark Armijo Academy and he is looking forward to his future here.